inBeat/inbeat-website/content/top-influencers/tiktok/health/germany/berlin/_index.md

 ---
-title: Top 10 Health TikTok Influencers In Berlin In 2023
+title: Top 10 Health TikTok Influencers In Berlin In 2024
 description: >-
-  Find top health TikTok influencers in Berlin in 2023.
+  Find top health TikTok influencers in Berlin in 2024.
 Most popular hashtags: #fyp #foryou #berlin #viral.
 platform: TikTok
 hits: 4
-text_top: See the top-rated TikTok accounts on inBeat.
+text_top: Discover the best TikTok accounts on inBeat.
-text_bottom: Our platform aggregates 4 TikTok influencers like this in Berlin, Germany for you to connect with.
+text_bottom: Our database aggregates 4 TikTok influencers like this in Berlin, Germany for you to contact.
 profiles:
   - username: "waffle_brothers"
     fullname: >-